mehaase/advent-of-code-2018/README.md

 find my solutions helpful if you are stuck on a problem.
 My original inputs are included, as well as output files in a few cases where visualizing the solution was helpful.

+My solutions are contained in files called `mark.ipynb`, and my coworkers Jason and Brian also contributed some solutions that you will find in this repo.

 ![screenshot of completed advent of code](./screenshot.png "Completed AOC")

 If you have questions, open an issue here on GitHub!